 When it comes to ownership and decision-making in the company, there were always concerns about the feasibility of such arrangements.

 Notes in Amendment

-Due to the recent 100% ownership regulations in Dubai Mainland, the following major adjustments have been made to the shareholding patterns:
+Due to the recent 100% ownership regulations in Dubai Mainland, the following major adjustments:

-- 100% of foreign capital is allowed to own mainland UAE commercial organizations, that is, companies in the country.
+100% of foreign capital can own mainland UAE commercial organizations, that is, companies in the country.

-- Initial public offerings (IPOs) allow listed companies to sell 70% of their shares.
+Initial public offerings (IPOs) allow companies to sell 70% of their shares.
 Previously, this percentage was only 30%

-Why has the 100% ownership law been implemented in mainland Dubai?
+Why the 100% ownership law come out in mainland Dubai?